letsencrypt/boulder/docs/acme-divergences.md

 ## [Section 6.3](https://tools.ietf.org/html/rfc8555#section-6.3)

-Boulder supports POST-as-GET but does not mandate it by default for requests that simply fetch a resource (certificate, order, authorization, or challenge).
+Boulder supports POST-as-GET but does not mandate it for requests that simply fetch a resource (certificate, order, authorization, or challenge).
-Neither the Let's Encrypt's Staging nor Production environment mandate POST-as-GET.

 ## [Section 6.6](https://tools.ietf.org/html/rfc8555#section-6.6)